colinbate/md2sp-partial/README.md

 The `date` field is optional, with the current date being used when you post the article.
 If specified, the date needs to be in UTC.
 This seems to be a limitation of the TOML parser at the moment.

 Any other metadata fields are passed through to the MetaWeblog API as specified.

+### Creating a New Post File

+If you run the tool with the `new` command, it will create a new post file.
+You can specify a title on the command line to quickly create a file without any other metadata.
+If you omit the title, or you specify `-i` with it, you will be prompted to add meta data (data and categories).
+The filename will be based on the title.

 ## To Do